saildot4k/saildot4k.github.io/docs/crystal-chips/index.md

     Homebrew must be in same folder thatn PS2 Client is running from.
     IE: ~/PS2Client/BM/APPS/APPFOLDER/
     You still need an associated APPINFO.PBT

+???+ note "MMCE devices"

+    It is best to install apps to MMCE devices using your PC.
+It seems there are bugs such as moving files between mc0/1 and mmmce0/1